radwakhaled204/MVC_Pro/README.md

-# Project Name: ASP.NET MVC Learning Project
+#  ASP.NET MVC Learning Project

 ## Project Overview
 This project is built using the ASP.NET MVC framework as a learning exercise to explore and implement new features, tools, and techniques in web development.
 The primary objective is to create a functional web application that demonstrates the core concepts of the MVC design pattern while integrating various modern web technologies.